jupyterlab/scipy2019-jupyterlab-tutorial/outline.md

 3. Reloading modules?
 4. Create terminal, work with terminal next to code file and console.
 Maybe using ipython in terminal.
 5. Attaching a code console to the same kernel as a notebook.
+6. Stepping through code from a notebook cell (look at Bo Peng's PRs to 1.0)

 ### Exercise 2 (Matthias, 3:30, 15 min)